practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 ![plot](./mean_stddev_err_whiskers%20--%20web%20programming,%20JS+TS.png)

-Transpiling from TypeScript code into JavaScript code, even though with the transpiler being re-written in [Go](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/60%20-%20the%20future%20of%20transpiling#microsofts-efforts-with-transpilation) some day, comes with an overhead, which takes more time to process - even with this little example obviously.
+My guess is that transpiling from TypeScript code into JavaScript code, even though with the transpiler being re-written in [Go](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/60%20-%20the%20future%20of%20transpiling#microsofts-efforts-with-transpilation) some day, comes with an overhead, which takes more time to process - even with this little example apparently.

 By the way: you can switch to a specific node.js version like this: